 It’s no doubt that camping can be fun for both you and your four-legged friend.
 But before you go embark on a camping trip with your pet, you should be aware of the extra steps of preparation that come along with it.

-In this guide, we’re going to give you tips for camping with pets this summer that you, and your furry friend, will enjoy.
+In this guide, we’re going to give you tips for camping with pets that you, and your furry friend, will enjoy.

 There’s nothing worse than hitting the road with your furry pal only to finally arrive at your destination and find a “No Pets Allowed” sign.